soundata/soundata/docs/source/contributing.rst

 More examples of scripts used to create dataset indexes can be found in the `scripts <https://github.com/soundata/soundata/tree/master/scripts>`_ folder.

     .. note::
         Users should be able to create the dataset indexes without the need for additional dependencies that are not included in soundata by default.
-Should you need an additional dependency for a specific reason, please open an issue to discuss with the maintainer team the need for it.
+Should you need an additional dependency for a specific reason, please open an issue to discuss with the Soundata maintainers the need for it.

 Example index with clips
 ^^^^^^^^^^^^^^^^^^^^^^^^